setu-parekh/income-prediction/README.md

 ## Objectives
 - Creating useful visualization based on the census income data and analyzing these visualizations to identify the most important factors contributing to an individual’s income.
+- Implementing various machine learning algorithms based on the identified factors to predict an individual's income by splitting the given dataset into train and test set.

 ## Data Used
 (Data Source: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/)